dharmab/bmw-f750gs-f850gs/manuals.md

 The Service Manual covers maintenance and repair of the motorcycle.

-As of August 2019, a service manual has not yet been published for the F750GS or F850GS.
+BMW has made the Service Manual available to BMW dealerhips but has not made the Service Manual available to consumers.